 The rigor and transparency policy applies to most research grant and mentored career development award applications submitted for the January 25, 2016 due date and beyond.
-Specific exceptions are listed in the research (NOT-OD-16-011) and career development (Ks except K12 and KL2; NOT-OD-16-012) notices and in the activity codes list for rigor and transparency.
+Specific exceptions are listed in the research (NOT-OD-16-011) and in the activity codes list for rigor and transparency.

-Implementation of the rigor and transparency policy for institutional training grants (Ts), institutional career development grants (K12 and KL2), and individual fellowships (Fs) will occur soon.
-Applications will be expected to include plans for training in rigor and transparency at that time.
-Details will be provided well ahead of due dates for implementation.
+See NOT-OD-20-033 for details on implementation of the rigor and transparency policy for institutional training grants (Ts), institutional career development grants (K12 and KL2), and individual fellowships (Fs).

 Funding opportunity announcements for which rigor and transparency should be addressed explicitly will include specific review language for rigor and transparency.

-Scientific premise, scientific rigor, and relevant biological variables such as sex should be addressed within the Research Strategy of research applications, as these elements are integral to the research plan.
-Since scientific premise will be reviewed and scored as part of the Significance review criterion for research grant applications, applicants should address premise as part of their corresponding Significance section in the Research Strategy.
+Rigor of the prior research, scientific rigor in the experimental design, and relevant biological variables such as sex should be addressed within the Research Strategy of research applications, as these elements are integral to the research plan.
+Because rigor of the prior research will be reviewed and scored as part of the Significance review criterion for research grant applications, applicants should address this as part of their corresponding Significance section in the Research Strategy.
 Scientific rigor and relevant biological variables will be reviewed and scored as part of the Approach review criterion.

-For mentored career development award applications, all three areas (scientific premise, scientific rigor, and relevant biological variables such as sex) should be addressed in the Research Strategy and all three areas will be reviewed as part of the Research Plan.
+For mentored career development award applications, all three areas (rigor of prior research, scientific rigor, and relevant biological variables such as sex) should be addressed in the Research Strategy and all three areas will be reviewed as part of the Research Plan.